Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Frequent movement from job to job or ``job-hopping'' as its commonly known is found to be associated with one's personality.
-The ability to identify a job applicant's likelihood for job-hopping can help organizations avoid future costs associated with voluntary turnover due to job-hopping.
-In this paper, we presented a novel approach to predicting job-hopping likelihood using answers to typical interview questions related to past behaviour and situational judgement.
-Using data from over 45,000 individuals who answered open-ended interview questions and self-rated themselves on a job-hopping motive scale, we built a regression model for inferring job-hopping likelihood.
+In this paper, we presented a novel approach to predicting job-hopping motive as measured by the Job-Hopping Motives (JHM) Scale using answers to typical interview questions related to past behaviour and situational judgement.
+Using data from over 45,000 individuals who answered open-ended interview questions and self-rated themselves using the JHM Scale, we built a regression model to infer the JHM Scale score.
 We compared the performance of four open-vocabulary text representation methods (namely terms, topics, word embeddings and document embeddings) and one closed-vocabulary method (LIWC).
-The Glove word embedding based model achieved the highest correlation of r=0.35 ($p < 0.001$) between interview response text and job-hopping likelihood.
-All other open-vocabulary representations achieved correlations above 0.25 ($p < 0.001$), highlighting a statistically significant positive correlation between interview responses and job-hopping likelihood.
-We further demonstrated that ones job-hopping likelihood is positively correlated (r=0.25) with the trait \textit{Openness to experience} and negatively correlated with \textit{Agreeableness} (r=-0.09) as found in the six-factor HEXACO personality model.
-In other words, the more open someone is for new experiences and less lenient with views of others, the more likely he/she will show job-hopping behaviour.
+The Glove word embedding based model achieved the highest correlation of r=0.35 ($p < 0.001$) between interview response text and the JHM Scale score.
+All other open-vocabulary representations achieved correlations above 0.25 ($p < 0.001$), highlighting a statistically significant positive correlation between interview responses and job-hopping motive.
+We further demonstrated that one's job-hopping motive is positively correlated (r=0.25) with the trait \textit{Openness to experience} and negatively correlated with \textit{Agreeableness} (r=-0.09) as found in the six-factor HEXACO personality model.
+In other words, the more open someone is for new experiences and less lenient with views of others, the more likely he/she will show job-hopping motivation.